DataDog/documentation/content/en/security/cspm/findings_api.md

 Each finding object contains the following:

-- The finding ID that can be used to fetch the full finding details
+- The finding ID that can be used to retrieve the full finding details.
-- Core attributes, like status, evaluation, high level resource details, muted state, rule details
+- Core attributes, including status, evaluation, high-level resource details, muted state, and rule details.
-- Timestamps like evaluation_changed_at and resource_discovery_date
+- `evaluation_changed_at` and `resource_discovery_date` time stamps.
-- An array of all associated tags
+- An array of associated tags.

 #### Sample response 200 OK